 (a) The Verified Complaint.

 The verified complaint, which is prepared and filed by the plaintiff, must allege one or more grounds for the divorce (DRL Section 170), followed by any ancillary (secondary) relief.
-Some of the most common ancillary relief is custody or visitation, child support, maintenance, equitable distribution, an order of protection, exclusive occupancy, legal & expert fees, or any other appropriate relief as circumstances require.
+Some of the most common ancillary relief is custody and parenting time under DRL 240, child support under DRL 240(1-b), post divorce maintenance under DRL 236B(6), equitable distribution under DRL 236B(5), an order of protection pursuant to DRL 240 and DRL 252, exclusive occupancy under DRL 234, attorney fees, expert fees, both authorized under DRL 237 or any other appropriate relief as circumstances require.
 Each paragraph in the complaint must be numbered sequentially pursuant to CPLR 3014.
 In addition, DRL 211 requires that matrimonial pleadings be verified pursuant to CPLR 3020.

 (b) The Verified Answer

 The verified answer is the defendant's response to the verified complaint.
 For each numbered paragraph in the complaint, the answer will either (a) admit the allegation, (b) deny the allegation, or (c) state that the defendant lacks knowledge to form a belief as to the allegation.
 In addition, the answer may contain any affirmative defenses.
 CPLR 3018.